 The best gaming handheld 2024

 Before choosing any old portable, it's worth thinking about the games you actually want to play.
 Whether your backlog lives on Steam, Xbox Game Pass, the Epic Game Store, or Nintendo’s eShop, it's possible to play more games than ever on a portable console or PC.
-To help you narrow things down, we continually test the best gaming handhelds for your consideration, and you'll find our favorites rounded up below.
-We've even included our top emulation devices for running your old backups, just incase you're looking for a retro kick.
+To help you narrow things down, I've been hard a work continually testing the best gaming handhelds, including cutting edge portable PCs, lightweight Android devices, and Gameboy alternatives with a retro kick.

 The quick list